 Pet insurance protects your pet if the worst should happen.
 If you are worried about your pet getting sick or injured, and concerned about the high vet fees that will follow, pet insurance is a great idea.
-InsuranceLine offers pet insurance policies that cover your cat or dog for vehicle accidents, burns, allergies and injuries like snake bites and fractures.
-InsuranceLine has two policies, one which covers injuries only and one with additional cover for illnesses.
-Both policies have a range of exclusions to be aware of, and give you the ability to make claims online.
+Insuranceline used to offer two policies, one which covered injuries only and one with additional coverage for illnesses.

-If you’re looking for insurance to cover veterinary expenses for your dog or cat, the InsuranceLine pet health insurance plan is available in two forms.
+For insurance that covers veterinary expenses for your dog or cat, the Insuranceline pet health insurance plan was available in two forms.

 Accidental injury cover